 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
-Developmental milestones are the things most children can do by a certain age.
+Developmental milestones are the things most children (75% or more) can do by a certain age.
 Check the milestones your child has reached by the end of 9 months and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Babies Do at This Age:

 - Is shy, clingy, or fearful around strangers

 - Shows several facial expressions, like happy, sad, angry, and surprised

 - Looks when you call her name

 - Reacts when you leave (looks, reaches for you, or cries)

 - Smiles or laughs when you play peek-a-boo